Frequently Asked Questions

 produced in the adrenal glands.

-Testosterone has many health benefits including the ability to regulate sex drive (libido), bone mass, fat distribution, muscle mass and strength, and the production of red blood cells and sperm.
+Testosterone has many health benefits including the ability to regulate sex drive (libido), bone mass, fat distribution, muscle mass, strength, and the production of red blood cells and sperm.
 It is important to feel your best.

-Iuventus Medical is a medical clinic in Las Vegas aimed at creating a friendly, well-organized environment for the diagnosis and treatment of low testosterone in men.
+IUVENTUS MEDICAL CENTER is a medical clinic with 2 locations in Las Vegas aimed at creating a convenient, friendly, well-organized environment for the diagnosis and treatment of low testosterone in men.

 2 locations serving you, one is on Flamingo and Pecos and the other is on Rainbow and Tropicana.